-Starting in Vivado 2017.1, there is a new Partition column added to the timing reports generated by report\timing and report\timing\summary.
+There is a Partition column added to the timing reports generated by report\timing and report\timing\summary.
 It helps identify if failing paths are within static, an RM, or crosses an RP boundary.
 Both of these commands have a new -no\pr\attribute switch to turn this new functionality off.
 This can be useful if, for example, scripts are being used to parse the timing reports and are negatively affected by this new column.